Pseudo-Hamiltonian neural networks for learning partial differential equations: Conclusions

 \section{Conclusions}

 One of the advantages of PHNN is that it facilitates incorporating prior knowledge and assumptions into the models.
 The advantage of this is evident from the experiments in Section \ref{sec:experiments}; the informed PHNN model performs consistently very well.
-We envision that our models can be used in an iterative process where you start by the most general model and as you learn more about the system from this, priors can be imposed.
+We envision that our models can be used in an iterative process where you start by the most general model and as you learn more about the system from this, priors can be imposed, eventually resulting in models that share certain geometric properties with the underlying system.

 As discussed in Section \ref{sec:stability}, the PHNN models are highly sensitive to variations in the initialized parameters of the neural networks.
 By the numerical results, the general PHNN model in particular seems to be more sensitive to this than the baseline model.
 However, the best trained PHNN models outperform the baseline models across the board.
 In a practical setting, where the ground truth is missing, we could train a number of models with different initialization of the neural networks and disregard those that deviate greatly from the others.